Skip to the content

 Help us protect Scotch Whisky

-Take a look at our guide on how to spot fake Scotch Whisky, and how to report it to the SWA Legal team
+Take a look at our guide on how to spot fake Scotch Whisky, and how to report it to the SWA Legal Affairs team

-The legal requirements for Scotch Whisky have been be amended to broaden the casks allowed for maturation.
+The legal requirements for Scotch Whisky have been amended to broaden the casks allowed for maturation.
 Here we answer your questions.

 Protecting Scotch Whisky news & commentary